What’s Next in technology often focuses on the obvious: speed, size and cost – but what we seem to forget is that people shape tomorrow’s technology.

 With a global growth of 60% in 2012, Crowdfunding Platforms are set to explode.
 The US leads the trend, but crowdfunding is also flourishing across the Eurozone.
 With estimates for annual CFP (CrowdFunding Platform) transactions set to reach $3 billion in 2012, we could see a radical change in the funding landscape for entrepreneurs and SMEs.
 Increasingly, people will want to own a share in the startups they buy from – being respected partners rather than just consumers.

-With a predicted mobile global workforce of 1.19 billion by 2013 – people will migrate for career and life experiences to discover new cultures.
+With a growing global mobile workforce – people will migrate for career and life experiences to discover new cultures.
 The demand for affinity networks and familiar touch points that let us learn and share across conventional borders will grow.
 To deliver real value and engage with the true needs of the Global Citizen and tomorrow’s talent, agility, convergence and seamless services must be incorporated into each and every offering.

 Mindful consuming informs 21st-century business models.
 Cultural storytelling, authenticity and craftsmanship are in demand as we return to local sourcing and manufacturing.
 Businesses and individuals will join forces to practice ‘Betterness’, such as radical openess and social responsibility, and make a positive impact for the greater good of all.
 Agility and scalability is key in this – in order to balance costs, transport and ethics – and it will be enabled by clean tech advances and technologies, such as 3D printing.